|

 competitions, the winners of which participate in the Serbian universities

-their speeches on free-choice and given topics, and on this occasion the
+students deliver their speeches on free-choice and given topics, and on this

-largest lecture hall of the Faculty is regularly filled to its full capacity.
+occasion the largest lecture hall of the Faculty is regularly filled to its

-This competition also represents an opportunity for students to express their
+full capacity.
+This competition also represents an opportunity for students

-Ernest P. Rogers Chair of Law at the University of Georgia School of Law, and
+P. Rogers Chair of Law at the University of Georgia School of Law, and doctor

-doctor honoris causa of the University of Belgrade.
-The organization’s fundamental mission is to encourage and
+honoris causa of the University of Belgrade.
+The organization’s fundamental mission is to

-disseminate a multidisciplinary understanding of law, and foster scholarship
+encourage and disseminate a multidisciplinary understanding of law, and

-broadly focusing on the correlation between law and society.
-By gathering
+foster scholarship broadly focusing on the correlation between law and

-and legal history via developing international cooperation in these fields,
+of comparative law and legal history via developing international cooperation

-activities.
-The Foundation is led by Professor Sima Avramovic and the
+dissemination and other activities.
+The Foundation is led by Professor Sima

 Olivia